 SCEA had this policy due to the antics of Bernie Stolar, a colossal jackass who refused to publish Japanese RPGs at all until Final Fantasy VII came out and made a lot of money.
 Then he was fired and went to Sega, and we know how well that turned out (see the above Sega folder).

 The anti-2D policy is still in slight effect to this day.
 Not as bad as it was in the 1990s, but Sony will still implement it time to time.
 Rumor has it that this is one of the reasons the Xbox Live ports of Garou: Mark of the Wolves, The King of Fighters '98: Ultimate Match, The King of Fighters 2002: Ultimate Match and SNK's other 2D fighters never made it to the PS3.

 For those of you wondering how bad this is, there is a full English version of the game, but it was released only in Europe.

-Mega Man X had its share of Meddling.
-First, Keiji Inafune was forced to redesign the character of X because it was feared the drastic changes to the original Mega Man's looks would prevent fans from relating to him (the original concept would later evolve into Zero), and then the series was continued beyond X5, which Mr. Inafune had intended to be the definitive end to the X series, causing a bunch of irreconcilable Plot Holes as a result.
+Mega Man X had its share of meddling.
+First, Keiji Inafune was forced to redesign the character of X because it was feared the drastic changes to the original Mega Man's looks would prevent fans from relating to him (the original concept would later evolve into Zero), and then the series was continued beyond X5, which Inafune had intended to be the definitive end to the X series, causing a bunch of irreconcilable plot holes as a result.